compulim/til/README.md

    - Number of blobs, but not changes to blobs
    - Queue is okay, but not Cosmos DB changes
    - Kubernetes style of handling events
+   - Event Grid does not support pull for events from Azure services
 - Jobs does not support Dapr (microservices orchestration) and no ingress
    - No HTTP, but KEDA
 - Can run infinite/continuous process (minimum replica = 1)